 You can accept any offer of settlement made by the company after you have made your application but before the adjudicator has sent you their decision.
 If you do accept an offer of settlement, the company will let CISAS know and the case will be closed.

 Yes, the adjudicator may award you less than the company offered you.
-This is because you declined the original offer and it is no longer available.
+This is because the adjudicator will make the award based upon weighing up the merits of the case and will not take into consideration any offers previously made.
+As you declined the original offer it is no longer available.

 No, CISAS is an impartial and independent; it will not act either for you or for the company.